Last Updated on June 5, 2023

-Life insurance companies put an emphasis, on a person’s A1C reading.
+Life insurance companies put an emphasis on a person’s A1C reading and glucose readings.
 Not only will they want a current reading, but they’ll review the last three to 5 years worth of Diabetes readings.
 Companies understand that A1C levels go up and down, to some degree.
 Companies like to see that your being compliant with Doctor’s instructions,and are seeing your Doctor two to four times per year.

 Ideally, life insurance companies want your A1C reading to be 7.5 or lower.
 One way to lower your premiums, is to show companies your A1C is well controlled.
 If being able to do this, companies will apply “healthy lifestyle” credits to your case, which in turns lowers the insurance premium.
 Depending on your age at time of applying, you may be able to simply share with an underwriter the last few years of medical records.
 Oftentimes this information would be sufficient to receive an offer of coverage.

 If your A1C is 10.0 or above, life insurance companies that require a blood and urine test, will more then likely decline you.
 However, depending on your complete health profile, you may qualify for a non-medical exam life insurance policy.
 Like the name suggests, no medical exam, or blood/urine tests would NOT be needed.
 Generally, the ‘higher’ your A1C reading is, the less options you’ll have in terms of insurance companies to choose from.

 Method of Insulin Delivery: